 Introduction

 Chronic lymphocytic leukemia (CLL) represents the most frequently diagnosed hematologic malignancy in Western countries.
-CLL is characterized by considerable clinical and biological heterogeneity, which results in problematic determination of disease prognosis and subsequent patients’ therapy.
+CLL is characterized by considerable clinical and biological heterogeneity, which results in the problematic determination of disease prognosis and subsequent patient therapy.
 Corresponding to that, the routinely investigated prognostic factors as staging, cytogenetic aberrations and immunoglobulin heavy variable (IgVH) gene mutation status have been recently complemented with additional clinical important markers.
-Significantly relevant are mainly TP53 mutations, which were repeatedly correlated with shortened overall survival, short time to treatment and poor response CLL patients to chemotherapy.
+Significantly relevant are mainly the TP53 mutations, which repeatedly correlated with shortened overall survival, short time to treatment and poor response to chemotherapy for CLL patients.

-Tumor supressor gene TP53 encodes key transcriptional factor acting in response to varied genotoxic stress.
-Defects in p53 signalling pathway limit correct DNA reparation or apoptosis and generally result in increase of genome instability and abnormal cell proliferation.
+The tumor supressor gene TP53 encodes key transcriptional factors acting in response to varied genotoxic stress.
+Defects in p53 signalling pathway limit correct DNA reparation or apoptosis and generally result in an increase of genome instability and abnormal cell proliferation.
 Protein p53 is frequently inactivated through monoallelic deletion at locus 17p13.1 accompanied with mutations on the second gene allele.
-These aberrations occur in 10-15 % newly diagnosed CLL patients and are associated with successive disease progression and resistance to conventional chemotherapy and/or immunotherapy.
-Additionally, presence of prognostic unfavourable monoallelic TP53 gene mutations (in absence of 17p-) has been lately observed in significant proportion of CLL patients.
-It involved especially missense mutations localized in DNA-binding domain, which is indispensable for proper protein transcriptional function.
+These aberrations occur in the case of 10-15 % of newly diagnosed CLL patients and are associated with successive disease progression and resistance to conventional chemotherapy and/or immunotherapy.
+Additionally, the presence of prognostic unfavourable monoallelic TP53 gene mutations (in absence of 17p-) has lately been observed in significant proportion of CLL patients.
+It particularly involved missense mutations localized in DNA-binding domain, which is indispensable for proper protein transcriptional function.
 Besides the transactivation impairment, some of these p53 mutants could gain new oncogenic features, which are connected to extremely poor CLL prognosis.
-In relation to these facts, recent studies suggest to supplement TP53 cytogenetic examination with mutational testing.
+In relation to these facts, recent studies suggest potential benefits of supplementing TP53 cytogenetic examinations with mutational testing.

-Current methodology and timing of TP53 investigation are greatly variable and therefore some contradictory results could be received.
-Because of that the European Research Initiative on CLL (ERIC) has presently recommended to examine TP53 mutation status before each treatment by one of the following methods: direct Sanger sequencing, functional analysis, chip-based arrays, pre-screening techniques, next-generation sequencing.
+Current methodology and the timing of TP53 investigations vary greatly and therefore some contradictory results could be achieved.
+Because of this, the European Research Initiative on CLL (ERIC) has presently recommended an examination of TP53 mutation status before each treatment using one of the following methods: direct Sanger sequencing, functional analysis, chip-based arrays, pre-screening techniques or next-generation sequencing.
 However, a comprehensive study specifies applicability of these approaches in routine practice and determinate the most suitable approach for TP53 mutation analysis wasn’t performed up to now.
-In accordance with this, we examined cohort of 185 CLL patients by combination of currently available methodology to standardize detection of TP53 gene mutations.
+In accordance with this, we examined a cohort of 185 CLL patients using a combination of currently available methodology to standardize detection of TP53 gene mutations.

 [4] Stanislav

-In the paper will be discussed morfosyntactical status of Old-Russian participles.
-Among Russian both Czech historians of language it is commonly accepted, that Old-Russian participles have evolved from indoeuropean nouns.
-Using some viewpoints of the GG and typological parallels from nostratic languages we will disprove this hypothesis and show, that Old-Russian participles are in fact derived form verbs, but in contrary to the verbum finitum they are not able to express neither grammatical verbal time nor voice (in terms of contemporary slavonic languages) as is usually claimed.
-On that account we will contend, that the Old-Russian participles are syntactic derivatives built from verbal stems using the lexical suffix, which plays a role of an inhibitor of the temporal verbal head (T).
+In this paper, the morfosyntactical status of Old-Russian participles will be discussed.
+Among Russian both Czech historians of language it is commonly accepted that Old-Russian participles have evolved from indoeuropean nouns.
+Using some viewpoints of the GG and typological parallels from nostratic languages we will disprove this hypothesis and show, that Old-Russian participles are in fact derived from verbs, but in contrast to the verbum finitum they are not able to express neither grammatical verbal time nor voice (in terms of contemporary slavonic languages) as is usually claimed.
+On that account we will contend that the Old-Russian participles are syntactic derivatives built from verbal stems using the lexical suffix which plays the role of an inhibitor of the temporal verbal head (T).

 [5] Hana